The-OpenROAD-Project/OpenROAD/src/PartitionMgr/README.md

 ### Authors

-PartClusManager is written by Mateus Fogaça and Isadora Oliveira from the Federal University of Rio Grande do Sul (UFRGS), Brazil, and Marcelo Danigno from the Federal University of Rio Grande (FURG), Brazil.
+PartitionMgr is written by Mateus Fogaça and Isadora Oliveira from the Federal University of Rio Grande do Sul (UFRGS), Brazil, and Marcelo Danigno from the Federal University of Rio Grande (FURG), Brazil.

 Mateus's and Isadora's advisor is Prof. Ricardo Reis; Marcelo's advisor is Prof. Paulo Butzen.